Meet OPTN Board of Directors

 Chris Dainiak, MD President, Co-Founder

 Chris is a graduate of Wesleyan University for his undergraduate degree and the University of Connecticut Medical School.
 He performed his internal medical residency at Yale University and Fellowship in Gastroenterology in the Norwalk/Yale program.
-He is currently a gastroenterologist with the NH Gastroenterology in Bedford, NH and he has served as Medical Director of Endoscopy and Section Chief of Gastroenterology at Elliot Hospital until 2011.
-He currently works for the Bedford Ambulatory Surgical Center.
+He is currently employed with the Granite State Gastrointestinal Consultants of Derry, Bedford and Windham NH.
 Chris has also served on the National Board of the Batten Disease Research and Support Association (BDSRA) from 2010-2013.
 He is the father of Nicholas and William and is the co-founder of the OPTN Foundation and the Batten Research Alliance (BRA) working at bringing awareness of Batten Disease as well as to encourage and facilitate scientific cooperation and collaboration among other family foundations.

 Amy B.Noyes, CFA Treasurer/Secretary